nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/settings-view.md

 The migrations are automatic setup-scripts that help you during initial setup and system upgrades.

-There are system-migrations that comes directly from the version of _Sofie Core_ you're running, and there are also migrations added by the different blueprints.
+There are system-migrations that comes directly from the version of _Sofie&nbsp;Core_ you're running, and there are also migrations added by the different blueprints.

-It is mandatory to run migrations when you've upgraded _Sofie Core_ to a new version, or upgraded your blueprints.
+It is mandatory to run migrations when you've upgraded _Sofie&nbsp;Core_ to a new version, or upgraded your blueprints.